Real Estate Investment in Toronto Mississauga

 What taxes will I pay if I plan to sell my property?

-If the property was used as a principal residence, the owners are exempt from payment of capital tax.
+In case of residential properties, if the property was used as a principal residence, the owners are exempt from payment of capital tax.
 If the owner is a non-resident, the sale proceeds will be subject to withholding tax.
-You should consult with your tax advisor and lawyer for exact details of these taxes.
+This is not very complicated, your tax advisor and lawyer will be able to sort this out for you.

 Can I lease my property?